Short-Range Solvent-Solvent and Ion-Solvent Correlations at Metal-Electrolyte Interfaces: Parameterization and Benchmarking: Pure water

 The experimentally measured spectrum of electric susceptibility exhibits a broad overscreening zone, peaking at $k_\text{max}=3\ \text{\AA}^{-1}$ with a maximum value of approximately 40\cite{monet2021nonlocal}.
 As shown in Eq.~\eqref{equ: relation between chi and chi_tot}, $\chi(k)$ differs from $\chi_\text{tot}$ by only 0.05 for $\varepsilon_\text{ir}=4.9$ and $\varepsilon_s=78.5$.
 This discrepancy is negligible compared with the dielectric susceptibility in the overscreening region, where $\chi_\text{tot}>1$, and can therefore be safely ignored.
 In this case, $K_\alpha$ and $K_\beta$ in Eq.~\eqref{equ: K_alpha, K_beta} are determined using the values of $k_\text{max}$ and $\chi_\text{max}$ as $-0.047$ $\text{\AA}^2$ and $0.0026$ $\text{\AA}^{4}$, respectively.

 These short-range correlation parameters can be related to the structural properties of water through its static structure factor, which corresponds to the real-space correlation function of the longitudinal component of the polarization.
 Assuming purely classical orientations of solvent molecules at constant temperature, this correlation function is proportional to the orientational dielectric susceptibility by a constant factor\cite{monet2021nonlocal}.
-The orientational dielectric susceptibility $\chi(r)$ is obtained by performing an inverse Fourier transform on Eq.~\eqref{equ: longitudinal susceptibility spectrum} as (see Supporting Materials for more details):
+The orientational dielectric susceptibility $\chi(r)$ is obtained by performing an inverse Fourier transform on Eq.~\eqref{equ: longitudinal susceptibility spectrum} as\cite{supplemental}:

 provided that the following inequality is satisfied: